Taking Your Dogs to Death Valley National Park: Is it Worth it?

 Discovering things to do in Death Valley with dogs is the area that I had the most trouble with when planning our trip.
 Besides the Death Valley National Park website, I could not find current information on travelers’ personal experiences with taking their dogs to Death Valley.

-It felt like our only options were to drive in the car, which I was not too excited about.
+It felt like our only option was to drive in the car, which I was not too excited about.
 I wanted to see Badwater Basin, Mesquite Flat Dunes, and Zabriskie Point.

 Otherwise, what is the point of traveling all the way there?
 Here are my tips and first-hand experiences with taking a dog to Death Valley National Park.